12 Sights in Taranto, Italy (with Map and Images)

 12. Monumento ai Caduti

-The War Memorial of Taranto is the largest monument in the city's Borgo Nuovo.
+The monument to the Fallen of Taranto is the largest monument in the city's Borgo Nuovo.
 Dedicated to the citizens who died during the First World War, it was conceived, designed and made of Trani limestone and bronze by the Taranto sculptor Francesco Paolo Como, who was the winner of the special national competition.
 The site of Piazza della Vittoria was chosen for its installation, where it is still located today.

 Share